Skip to content

 • Pitch brands directly — don’t wait for them to find you

-• Work with a talent manager who has established brand relationships
+• Work with a talent manager who has established brand relationships and knows current market rates

 • Create content that naturally features products so brands can see exactly how you’d represent them